AerospaceJam/docs/docs/getting-started/sdk-intro/sdk-intro.md

 1. **Connect Peripherals:** Plug the white MicroUSB hub into the Pi's **data** port.
 This is the middle MicroUSB port, the one that is *not* labeled for power.
 2. **Connect Display:** Plug the HDMI cable into the Pi's Mini HDMI port and into your monitor.
 3. **Connect Input:** Connect your keyboard and mouse to the USB hub.
-4. **Power Up:** Finally, plug a USB-C power supply into the port on the **PiSugar battery pack**, and flip the switch on.
+4. **Power Up:** Finally, plug a USB-C power supply into the port on the **PiSugar battery pack** and flip the switch on.
 The Pi will begin to boot up immediately.

 ## Understanding the Modes